-Radiation oncologist Contact: What they do: A doctor who prescribes radiotherapy and organises your treatment.
-Radiation oncology registrar Contact: What they do: A doctor who is training to be an oncologist.
-They are always supervised by your radiation oncologist.
-Breast care nurse Contact: What they do: A nurse with specialised knowledge of breast cancer who will help coordinate your care, provide information, referrals and support.
+Radiation oncologist Contact:

+What they do: A doctor who prescribes radiotherapy a nd organises your treatment.

+Radiation oncology registrar Contact:

+What they do: A doctor who is training to be an oncolo your radiation oncologist. gist.
+They are always supervised by

+Breast care nurse Contact:

+What they do:

+A nurse with specialised knowledge of breast cancer who will help coordinate your care, provide information, referrals and support.

-Radiation therapist
+Radiation therapist Contact:

+What they do:

+Specially trained to plan and deliver your treatment.
+They will also support you through treatment. help

+Radiotherapy nurse

 Contact:

-What they do: Specially trained to plan and deliver your treatment.
-They will also help support you through treatment.

-Radiotherapy nurse Contact:

-What they do: Specialise in caring for people having radiation therapy.
-They manage your side effects, and will help support you through treatment.
+What they do:

+Specialise in caring for people having radiation therapy.
+They man side effects and will help support you through treatment. age your

-Social worker Contact:
+Social worker

+Contact:

-What they do: Provides counselling, support and information for you and your family.
-They can help with important conversations in planning for your future.
+What they do:

+Provides counselling, support and information for you and your far can help with important conversations in planning for your future. nily.
+They